skip to main content

 Based on a safety trial of the JAK inhibitor tofacitinib (Xeljanz), the FDA has determined upadacitinib and other JAK inhibitors have an increased risk of serious cardiovascular-related events, including heart attack and stroke; cancer, including lymphoma and lung cancer; thrombosis and death.

-Increased risk of serious viral, invasive fungal and bacterial infections (such as tuberculosis), malignancies (including lymphoma), thrombosis (including deep vein thrombosis and pulmonary embolism) and herpes zoster (shingles).
+This drug is associated with an increased risk of serious viral, invasive fungal and bacterial infections and herpes zoster (shingles).

 Do not use if pregnant, planning to become pregnant or breastfeeding.